CopterExpress/clover/docs/en/simple_offboard.md

 The use of Python language
 ---

 To use the services, create proxies to them.
-Following is an example of the program that declares proxies to all `simple_offboard` services:
+Use the following template for you programs:

 ```python
 import rospy